 Okay.
 So.
 I was going to write something totally on-topic today, but I can’t.
 I’m still so immersed in all the things I started thinking about this weekend at Mighty Summit that I gave up.
 I have to write about that.

 As I mentioned, a huge part of this weekend was about thinking and talking about life goals and life lists.
 Not just life goals like I would like to visit the Greek islands (which I would, but in the end that’s pretty simple—I just have to buy a ticket), but the big huge scary things.
 Like, I want to sell a book, or I want to start a foundation, or I want to speak at a conference, or I want to write articles for major magazines, or I want to get control of my finances.* You know, the kind of stuff that you think about how you want to do them, and then you immediately throw up a million obstacles in your own path, and talk about how it’s really not possible, and then quit the project before you even start.
 You know, THOSE goals.

-Well, one super super amazing woman at the conference, Cecily (who’s blog you must read, when you finish with this post) talked about how she wanted to work on her relationship with money.
+Well, one super super amazing woman at the conference, Cecily (whose blog you must read when you finish with this post) talked about how she wanted to work on her relationship with money.
 Or really, how she wanted to move past being broke all the damn time, and she was totally overwhelmed by how to do that.

 (Side note: I’ve been there, by the way.
 Once I told David that I’d probably never own a house, because, “Money was not for me.”
 By which I meant, I’d never really had any money or made good money, so I figured I’d NEVER have money, and I better just come to terms with that early to avoid further disappointment.
 I think David proceeded to smack me across the head and say something like, “Well I like having money and being able to buy neato tech toys, so get with the program.”
 Which I did, but I digress.)